Shift And Spin

 Workin in the mill.

-Ray Fisher helped to make Shift and Spin well-known by singing it at her folk club and passing it on to other singers.
+Ray Fisher helped to make Shift and Spin well-known by singing it in her folk performances and passing it on to other singers.
 The tune she popularised is in part a harmony to what Ewan wrote.
 He has never objected, as this is in the nature of folk song, but finds it a bit hard occasionally to be told he is singing the wrong tune.